PgBiel/elembic/src/element.typ

   assert(type(fields) == array, message: "element.declare: please specify an array of fields, creating each field with the 'field' function.") assert(prefix != none, message: "element.declare: please specify a 'prefix: ...' for your type, to distinguish it from types with the same name.
-If you are writing a package or template to be used by others, please do not use an empty prefix.") assert(type(prefix) == str, message: "element.declare: the prefix must be a string, not '" + str(type(prefix)) + "'") assert(type(typecheck) == bool, message: "element.declare: the 'typecheck' argument must be a boolean (true to enable typechecking, false to disable).") assert(type(allow-unknown-fields) == bool, message: "element.declare: the 'allow-unknown-fields' argument must be a boolean.") assert(template == none or type(template) == function, message: "element.declare: 'template' must be 'none' or a function displayed element => content (usually set rules applied on the displayed element).
+If you are writing a package or template to be used by others, please do not use an empty prefix.") assert(type(prefix) == str, message: "element.declare: the prefix must be a string, not '" + str(type(prefix)) + "'") assert(parse-args == auto or type(parse-args) == function, message: "element.declare: 'parse-args' must be either 'auto' (use built-in parser) or a function receiving (arguments, include-required: true (required fields must be specified - in constructor) / false (required fields must be omitted - in set rules)) => dictionary with parsed fields.") assert(type(typecheck) == bool, message: "element.declare: the 'typecheck' argument must be a boolean (true to enable typechecking, false to disable).") assert(type(allow-unknown-fields) == bool, message: "element.declare: the 'allow-unknown-fields' argument must be a boolean.") assert(template == none or type(template) == function, message: "element.declare: 'template' must be 'none' or a function displayed element => content (usually set rules applied on the displayed element).
 This is used to add a set of overridable set rules to the element, such as paragraph settings.")